How can I help you?

 </body>

-class is used to set the duration of the animation effect.
-Here is an example code snippet using the animation effects with the duration of 5000
+The following is an example code snippet using animation effects with a duration of 5000 milliseconds:

 import {Animation} from '@syncfusion/ej2-base';